Consistency on LinkedIn is no longer optional!

 So, why is native scheduling a big deal for LinkedIn users?

-- Trust Factor: Native scheduling tends to be the most reliable.
+- You Can Trust It: Native scheduling tends to be the most reliable.
 Since you’re using LinkedIn’s own platform, you significantly reduce the risk of a third-party API glitch causing your post to fail.

-- Ease of Use: It’s just faster.
+- It’s Easy to Use: It’s just faster.
 You’re already logged in and using the interface; there’s no need to toggle between different platforms.

-- Features: As LinkedIn adds new features (such as polls and unique text formatting), they are immediately available for native scheduling, often before external tools can integrate them.
+- It Has More Features: As LinkedIn adds new features (such as polls and unique text formatting), they are immediately available for native scheduling, often before external tools can integrate them.

-If you’re just starting out with LinkedIn posting, you’d want free options for scheduling.
-We get it!
+I get it!
+If you’re just starting out with LinkedIn posting, you’d want free options for scheduling, and for that, the best move is to start scheduling through LinkedIn’s native scheduler.

 This is the simplest, most reliable way to schedule posts on LinkedIn, and it costs exactly nothing.
 We covered the “how-to” in the last section, but let’s quickly recap the steps because it’s that easy: